Academic Council on the United Nations System (ACUNS)

 http://www.iwpr.net/

-Lancaster House, 33 Islington High Street, London N1 9LH United
+Lancaster House, 33 Islington High Street, London N1 9LH United Kingdom

 See the situation in Caucasus (Chechnya):